florianwotin/TREX_IA/README.md

 ```

 ## Prepare arrays
-To train the neural network, the pictures and the labels needs to be separated into two numpy arrays.
+To train the neural network, the pictures and the labels need to be separated into two numpy arrays.

 ```python
 def loadData(path, data):